A Survey of Deep Active Learning: Deep Active Learning

-The research on the general framework is highly beneficial to the development and promotion of DAL, as this task-independent framework can be conveniently transplanted to other fields.
-In the current fusion of DL and AL, DL is primarily responsible for feature extraction, while AL is mainly responsible for sample querying; thus, a deeper and tighter fusion will help DAL achieve better performance.
+The research on the general framework is highly beneficial to the development and promotion of DeepAL, as this task-independent framework can be conveniently transplanted to other fields.
+In the current fusion of DL and AL, DL is primarily responsible for feature extraction, while AL is mainly responsible for sample querying; thus, a deeper and tighter fusion will help DeepAL achieve better performance.
 Of course, this will require additional exploration and effort on the part of researchers.
+Finally, the challenges of combining DL and AL and related work on the corresponding solutions are summarized in Table \ref{tab: DAL_challenges_solutions}.